Xochimilco Floating Gardens: How to Visit + What to Expect

 Or, like us, you can snap a few pictures and call it good.

-UPDATE: We learned a few days after our boat ride that the Island of Dead Dolls on the traditional Xochimilco boat tours route is actually a copycat.
-The real Isla de las Muñecas is much harder to get to.
-Information for getting to the real island can be found here.
+We learned a few days after our boat ride that the Island of Dead Dolls on the traditional Xochimilco boat tours route is actually a copycat.

-Why You Might Want to Skip Xochimilco Floating Gardens
+Why You Might Want to Skip Xochimilco

 Xochimilco trajineras on canal

-Lots of Opportunities to Get Scammed
+Lots of Opportunities to Get “Scammed”

 We’ve come across countless reports of visitors to Xochimilco getting scammed one way or another.
-This most definitely was not our experience.
+This most definitely was NOT our experience.
 We followed the tourism board’s advice on where to go and had no issues whatsoever.

 With that said, if after reading our guide and tips above, you’re still concerned about the possibility of ending up in the wrong place, encountering the wrong touts, or getting on the wrong tour from central CDMX, then you may want to skip this day trip.